- December 10, 2018

 “For me, it’s ‘me and my family’ every time and I’m pretty sure that’s your answer to!
 But what arrangements have you put in place to make that happen?”

-Mark Wright, Independent Financial Adviser for Premier Financial Group explains how to protect ownership using Trusts, Insurances and some sensible Estate Planning.
+Mark Shubrook, Independent Financial Adviser for Premier Financial Group explains how to protect ownership using Trusts, Insurances and some sensible Estate Planning.

 Living out your years in later life

 Surprisingly many people are still unaware that the cost of care in later life could be their own responsibility.
 Their assets will be means-tested by the local authority.
 The local authority will look to use the person’s assets until they reduce to a lower limit of £14,250.
 Only when total assets fall below this, will the local authority will take over paying the fees.